vyperlang/vyper/docs/using-modules.rst

 * A module may be "used" many times
 * A module which is "used" or its state touched must be "initialized" exactly once

+To read more about the design background of Vyper's module system, please see its original `design document <https://github.com/vyperlang/vyper/issues/3722>`_.

 .. _init-dependencies:

 Initializing a module with dependencies